-- Clip the affected portion of the nail, and keep the nails short.
+- Clip the affected portion of the nail and keep the nail(s) short with frequent trimming.

-- Avoid exposure to contact irritants such as nail enamel and enamel remover or solvents and detergents.
+- Avoid potential irritants such as nail enamel, enamel remover, solvents, and detergents.

-- Wear light cotton gloves under vinyl gloves for wet work.
+- Wear gloves, including light cotton gloves under vinyl gloves for wet work.

 - Use of antimicrobial soaks, such as dilute vinegar, to minimise the risk of secondary infection.